The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 Please take special notice of the [GitHub Terms of Service](https://help.github.com/en/github/site-policy/github-terms-of-service) for contributions under the repository licenses, including contributions made to The GeoStack Project software and content in any of its repositories.
 - In short terms: when you make a contribution to a repository of The GeoStack Project, you agree that the software and content licenses of The GeoStack Project (EUPL Version 1.2 and CC-BY Version 4.0) will be applicable to your contributions as well.

-If you contribute software or content to The GeoStack Project in other ways than by means of GitHub, you agree that the same software and content licenses (EUPL Version 1.2 and CC-BY Version 4.0) will be applicable to your contributions as well.
+If you contribute software or content to The GeoStack Project in other ways than by means of GitHub, you also agree that the same software and content licenses (EUPL Version 1.2 and CC-BY Version 4.0) will be applicable to your contributions as well.

 ## Resources
 For the project we use two resources: this GitHub account and a Google account.